petomer-codes/petomer-website/posts/phdapplicationprocess.md

 ## My Strengths:
 After doing a lot of reading, I decided that my strengths were as follows:
 * **Research fellowship:** My current job as a research fellow through the IRTA program has made me a better researcher and statistician.
 In this role, I have gotten to both lead and support publications.
-* **Math & stats background:** For my bacehlors degree, I had to take a lot of the classes that programs either required or preferred, along with some statistics electives along the way.
+* **Math & stats background:** For my bachelor's degree, I had to take a lot of the classes that programs either required or preferred, along with some statistics electives along the way.
 Taking these classes recently and doing well in them was a major strength of my application.
 * **Recommendation letters:** I had three strong letters from a former research advisor + professor, a former Real Analysis/Calculus professor, and my current PI.
 I covered the bases in these letters, with two speaking to my strengths and potential as a researcher, while the third talked about my mathematics background.